 To be clear, this is not a great movie, but it is not at all what I feared it would be.
 The Story of Fire Saga is silly but surprisingly sweet.
 It isn’t a gross-out comedy and it isn’t a laugh-a-minute comedy either.
 Dobkin and co-writers Ferrell and Andrew Steele have found a sweet spot for the film’s tone.
 But I also think that it takes some time before you get used to what the film is going for.
 The opening flashback is sweet, but, otherwise, the opening half of the film, which mostly takes place in Iceland, was hit-or-miss for me.
 However, I loved the scenes wherein a loud Icelandic man would scream at the top of his lungs that he really wanted to hear their song “Ja Ja Ding Dong.”
 It is very silly, but it’s also the first thing in the movie that actually really made me laugh.
 The biggest problem with the film, however, is that it is just very predictable.
 You anticipate pretty much every single plot point before they happen.

 But the film has a lot of neat little references to the actual show that put a smile on my face.
-I found myself correcting the movie along the way, but, moments later, Dan Stevens’ character or Graham Norton, who makes an appearance as himself, would make the very same points that I did.
+I found myself correcting the movie along the way, but, in some cases, Dan Stevens’ character or Graham Norton, who makes an appearance as himself, would, moments later, make the very same points that I did.
 I will also say that there are a lot of really fun Eurovision celebrity cameos here and there, and the irresistible cameo-heavy “song-along” sequence is a lot of fun.
 However, my favorite thing about the movie could be that almost every original song that they have made specifically for this movie was amusing, appropriate, or catchy.
 What I am trying to say is that many of the Eurovision songs in The Story of Fire Saga could’ve easily been written for the actual Eurovision Song Contest.